5 Best Music Tag Editors for Windows and Mac in 2025

 Introduction

-If you're having troubles organising or sorting your music library, or some of your tracks have incorrect or missing song data or artwork - it is likely that you'll want to edit your music tags to rectify these issues.
+If you're having trouble organizing or sorting your music library, or some of your tracks have incorrect or missing song data or artwork - you'll likely want to edit your music tags to rectify these issues.

 What is a Tag in your MP3, MP4 and other music files?